Karawanks Tunnel (railway): Twenty-first century renovations

 In 2015, Austria and Slovenia, along with their respective railway infrastructure operating companies, signed an agreement for the renovation and improvement of the Karawanks Tunnel.
 The project has a total budget of 115 million euros, divided over the kilometers of each country, Slovenia contributing 50 million euros while Austria is to spend 65.3 million euros; the project is also financially supported by the European Union within the framework of the Connecting Europe Facility Program.

-The construction work is scheduled to begin on August 10, 2020, and will be carried out by the Austrian STRABAG for both countries.
+The construction work is scheduled to begin on August 10, 2020, and will be carried out by the Strabag in both countries.
 From October 5, 2020, to April 4, 2021, the tunnel is to be closed completely and completed by the end of the year.

 Perhaps most noticeable amongst the changes to be made shall be the reduction of the original twin-track arrangement to a single track configuration; the resulting space freed up is to be reused as an emergency rescue passage, improving safety throughout the tunnel.
 In parallel with this work, various other improvements and modernisations shall be made to the 100-year-old structure, intended to bring it up to modern standards.
 These changes include the installation of a ceiling busbar, drainage renewal, a new floor, as well as the partial renovation of the tunnel vault via the addition of new anchors, reinforcement measures and concrete.
 The portals from the imperial era are also to be renovated and shine in new splendor.
 The implementation of new safety standards shall enable a higher operating speed inside the tunnel and make the tunnel RoLa - suitable.
 Despite the fact that the tunnel will only be operated with only the one track in the future, this is unlikely to particularly inhibit traffic as the rest of the line is a single-track as well; to reinstate the second track in compliance with modern safety regulation shall necessitate the boring of a second tunnel, which would involve considerable investment.